Find Affordable College Courses

 Lubbock, TX

-The average tuition and fees for an out-of-state undergraduate student at Texas Tech are $24,121 a year.
+Out-of-state tuition fees for undergraduate students at Texas Tech are $24,121 per year.
 Consumer Economics majors at Texas Tech take out an average of $27,472 in student loans while working on their Bachelor's Degree.

 Texas Tech also claimed a spot on our Best Family & Consumer Economics Bachelor’s Degree Schools in the Southwest Region list.
 It’s in the top 15% of all schools in this category.